isb-cgc/readthedocs/docs/source/sections/progapi/bigqueryGUI/GettingStartedWithGoogleBigQuery.rst

    :scale: 40
    :align: center

-We have now gotten all the data together in one table for further analysis.
+We now have all the data together in one table for further analysis.
 Note that the final join surrounds the previous join top and bottom.
-This is a common method of doing joins.
+This is a common method of performing table  joins.

-You can either download the results from a query in either CSV or JSON format, or save it for further analysis in Google BigQuery by the "Save as Table" button.
-As the next section describes, large queries continuing to combine multiple tables in a gene query may be limited by cost and resources, saving results as intermediate tables is a solution to these issues.
+You can either download the results from a query in either CSV or JSON format, or save it for further analysis into a Google BigQuery table; see the options under SAVE RESULTS.
+As the next section describes, large queries combining multiple tables in a gene query may be limited by cost and resources; saving results as intermediate tables is a solution to these issues.

 Saving Query Results to other BigQuery Tables